1998 Views

 The Study of Poetry is a notable literary work by Matthew Arnold.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of The Study of Poetry.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of The Study of Poetry.

 Discuss Arnold’s views on the characteristics of good poetry.